sachinsu/sachinsu.github.io/work_journal/software.md

     - pg_hint_plan offers powerful hints, including the estimated row count correction Rows, JOIN sequence enforcer Leading, and the index override IndexScan.
 Though the latter may strike back.
     - https://explain.tensor.ru to visualize EXPLAIN-s.

+- When should NOSQL be used?
+    - Massive write scaling is required, more than a single server can provide
+    - Only simple data access pattern is required
+    - Strong transactional or data retention guarantees are not required
+    - Unstructured duplicate data that greatly benefits from column compression

+- When relational storage be used?
+    - Variable workloads and reporting
+    - Easy Administration
+    - Simplified development
+    - Strong data retention

 - [Postgres High availability with Patroni][Databases][Architecture],
     - When used in a single datacenter, the environment is typically setup as a 3-node cluster on three separate database hosts.